thoughtbot/maintaining-open-source-projects/book/02-community.md

 > further discussion.

 Many people submit very detailed issues.
-They need only a little encouragement to convert their work into a pull request.
+They need only a little encouragement to convert their work into a patch.

 > Thanks for reporting.
 That would be a useful addition to the docs indeed.
 Can
 > you please send a pull request with your proposed changes?
 Thanks!

-José Valim, maintainer of Devise and Elixir among other successful open source projects, uses a browser extension to post pre-cooked answers into pull requests with the single press of a button.
+José Valim, maintainer of Devise and Elixir among other successful open source projects, uses a browser extension to post pre-cooked answers into issues with the single press of a button.
 You can find the code in [GitHub: Jose vs.
 OSS](https://github.com/nashby/jose-vs-oss).